pabumake/boilerplates/README.md

 ### 🐳 setup-2-node-swarm.sh

+Note: It is recommendet to run this before you run the ubuntu-ssh-config, because we require password authentication to setup docker

 - Purpose: Sets up a Docker Swarm cluster with two nodes:
 - docker0 (Manager) with IP 192.168.1.10
 - docker1 (Worker) with IP 192.168.1.11